PennyLaneAI/pennylane/doc/plugins/overview.rst

 * :meth:`~.Device.post_expectations`: for any setup/code that must be executed after measuring observables.

-.. note:: In advanced cases, the :meth:`~.Device.execute` method may be overwritten, to provide complete flexibility for handling device execution.
+.. warning:: In advanced cases, the :meth:`~.Device.execute` method may be overwritten, to provide complete flexibility for handling device execution.
 However, this may have unintended side-effects and is not recommended - if possible, try implementing a suitable subset of the methods provided above.

 Installation